aczietlow/hugo-blog/content/notes/2024/week-19.md

   - Lexie continues to enjoy his companionship
 - Went to North Augusta to catch up with family for Mother's Day
 - Followed the reaction to the roast of Tom Brady.
 Personally I enjoyed the clips from fellow teammates and coaches.
 The appeal of celebrities and comedians tearing someone down baffles me somewhat; both for participants and for the audience
+- Went out for multiple date nights with Alaina.
+This was good for us both
 - Watched
   - Marley and Me
   - Homeward Bound: The Incredible Journey
+  - Couple of episodes of Clarkson's Farm

 ## Conclusion